On this page |

 to synchronize voxel sizes throughout the simulation network.

-The scene is now ready for a first test.
-The video below shows what you should see: a rising, mushroom-shaped smoke cloud.
+Click the to start a first test.
+Here is what you should see: a rising, mushroom-shaped smoke cloud.

 -